P9k/everdo_dockerized/README.md

 - Access Everdo in your browser:

     - Example: `http://192.168.178.2:5800` or `http://my-homelab:5800`.
 You should see the Everdo welcome screen.

+## VNC Password
+Note that you can also add a password to the VNC interface for additional security when accessing the GUI via the browser, if necessary.
+[You can find the instructions here.](https://github.com/jlesage/docker-baseimage-gui?tab=readme-ov-file#vnc-password)

 ## Synchronization Setup
 0. (Optional but recommended) Unlock Pro Features